-Division of Health Sciences, Business Technology, Public Health and Safety Respiratory Care Program

-POLICY ON REQUIREMENTS FOR RE-ENTRY
+LOUISIANA STATE UNIVERSITY EUNICE Division of Health Sciences, Business Technology, Public Health and Safety Respiratory Care Program POLICY ON REQUIREMENTS FOR RE-ENTRY

 A student whose enrollment is interrupted either voluntarily or by compulsion, or who fails to earn a grade of "C" in a required respiratory care course may be considered for re-entry into the Respiratory Care Program provided that the student is in good academic standing as defined in the "University Regulations" section of the Catalog.
 However, in no circumstances will a student be considered for readmission when the student has earned more than one "D", "F", or "W" in required respiratory care courses.
+However, under certain unforeseen circumstances, if the student withdrew from the program, the Health Sciences, Business & Technology, and Public Protection and Safety Selection Committee may review an application for re-entry.

-Persons wishing to re-enter the LSU Eunice Respiratory Care Program must make a written application to the Division of Health Sciences, Business Technology, Public Protection and Safety by June 1st for re-entry in the first fall clinical semester and November 1st for the spring semester.
-No application will be considered for the summer semester or last clinical semester.
-All re-entry students will begin in the first fall semester and must follow in the respiratory care curriculum.
+Students wishing to re-enter the LSU Eunice Respiratory Care Program must make a written application to the Division of Health Sciences, Business Technology, Public Protection and Safety by June 1st for re-entry in the first fall clinical semester and November 1st for the spring semester.
+No application will be considered for the summer semester or the last clinical semester.
+All re-entry students will begin in the first fall semester and must follow the respiratory care curriculum.
 A student will be considered for re-entry only when there is clear evidence of his or her potential to complete the requirements of the respiratory care curriculum.
 In reviewing such applications, special scrutiny will be given to (1) availability into the program, (2) overall grade-point average, (3) successful passing of a respiratory care cognitive and psychomotor aptitude assessment, (4) grades earned in the behavioral, biological, and physical sciences, (5) repeating the previous clinical course (s), (6) All Pre-Check information must be current.
 The overall financial and personnel resources available to the Respiratory Care Program will also be a consideration in readmission decisions.